 REASON: There is reasonable necessity to adopt NEW RULE I to prevent individuals from becoming ineligible for unemployment insurance benefits when volunteering for a scheduled layoff provided that the employer identifies that individual as a person being selected for the layoff.
 Montana has recently seen a number of large layoffs of some, but not all, employees at various employers' establishments.
 Currently, individuals are deemed ineligible from receiving benefits if they volunteer for a layoff as they are viewed as not being involuntarily unemployed.
-NEW RULE I allows an employer to request volunteers for a layoff without jeopardizing that individual's eligibility and must be received by no later than 5:00 p.m., November 23, 2001.
-Comments may also be submitted electronically as noted in the following paragraph.
+NEW RULE I allows an employer to request volunteers for a layoff without jeopardizing that individual's eligibility for unemployment insurance benefits.